genepi/cloudgene-website/_posts/2013-06-03-getting-started.md

 order: 0
 ---

-This page helps you to install, configure and running Cloudgene on your own Hadoop cluster.
+This page helps you to install, configure and run Cloudgene on your own Hadoop cluster.

 ## Requirements